 .less extension).
-You should replace the Watershed default of six shades of blue with hexadecimal values from your brand palette.
+You should replace the Watershed default of shades of blue with hexadecimal values from your brand palette.
 For example, saving and uploading the following code will turn Watershed pink as seen in the screenshot above!

 - The blue (@ws-blue) is used as the main primary color.

 - The light blue (@ws-blue-light) is used rarely as a border or background color.
 It's not shown in the screenshot below.

 - The last line (@wsLinkColor) controls the color of links.
 If you don't specify, the value of @ws-alternate will be used by default.